TeamFirefli/.github/profile/README.md

   </div>

   <p>
-    Thank you for checking out the Team Firefli
+    Thank you for checking out the Team Firefli</p>
-    You won’t find much here besides this README and the Firefli repository —
+    <p>You won’t find much here besides this README and the Firefli repository
-    but while you're here, Team Firefli has recommended some songs and cute cat GIFs.
+    but while you're here, we've has recommended some songs and cute cat GIFs.
   </p>

   <h2>🎵 Team Firefli's Song Picks</h2>